-Regular visits to the dentist are very important to assess any potential problem and remove it before it does start to hurt you.
+Regular visits to a periodontist are very important to assess any potential problem and remove it before it does start to hurt you.

-To find out if you are a candidate for dental implants, contact our experienced team of oral surgeons at
+To find out if you are a candidate for dental implants, contact our experienced team of Denver Oral Surgeons at

 to schedule your professional consultation today.

 During your consultation, your doctor will perform a comprehensive oral exam and take X-rays of your mouth.
 He will review the X-rays with you to show you where dental implants may be necessary, and determine whether your gums and jaw can accommodate for the dental implants procedure.
 In some cases, bone grafting may be necessary to create a more supportive bone structure for the new implants.
 We will discuss your options during your consultation, and can also outline costs and a proposed treatment plan for missing teeth during that very first visit.